connorcapitolo/crypto_forecasting/README.md

 ### At this point, you should see our Crypto Forecasting Web App!

-## Re-Deploying App On GCP with Ansible
+## Re-Deploying Docker Containers On GCP with Ansible

 *For deploying from scratch to GCP with Ansible, please follow the [detailed step-by-step instructions outlined here](https://github.com/dlops-io/mushroom-app/tree/06-deployment)*
 - **you will need to perform this originally in order to obtain the *secrets* folder**